-Caleb Barron advises clients on a broad range of employee benefits and executive compensation issues.
-He has experience in drafting and amending governing documents for retirement and welfare plans, including 401(k) plans, ESOPs, medical plans, cafeteria plans and wrap plans.
-Caleb has advised clients in the preparation and delivery of participant communications and disclosures required under ERISA, COBRA, HIPAA, the Affordable Care Act, and various provisions of the Internal Revenue Code, and has helped guide them through the many compliance issues that arise under the Affordable Care Act.
+Caleb Barron advises clients on a broad range of employee benefits and executive compensation issues for privately and publicly held companies, churches, universities and other governmental entities.
+He drafts governing documents for retirement, deferred compensation and welfare plans, including 401(k) plans, 403(b) plans, defined benefit plans, ESOPs, bonus plans, incentive plans, medical plans, cafeteria plans and wrap plans.
+Caleb advises clients in the preparation and delivery of participant communications and disclosures required under ERISA, COBRA, HIPAA, the Affordable Care Act, and various provisions of the Internal Revenue Code, and has helped guide them through the many compliance issues that arise under the Affordable Care Act.
+He counsels employers seeking to provide alternative forms of compensation and benefits to key employees and executives, and helps them navigate complex compliance and drafting issues arising under Code Section 409A.

 Caleb received his law degree (summa cum laude) from the University of Tennessee College of Law.
 While in law school, Caleb was recognized as a distinguished student attorney for his representation of not-for-profit and student-founded businesses in the business law clinic and served as a judicial intern to Justice Gary Wade of the Tennessee Supreme Court.
 Following law school, Caleb also served as a judicial clerk to Chief Judge J. Daniel Breen in the U.S. District Court for the Western District of Tennessee and as assistant general counsel for the Tennessee Department of Revenue.